valasek/web/content/en/about/_index.md

 ---

-To stay connected with new trends, I still code from time to time.
-You can find my software work on [GitHub](https://github.com/valasek/).

-Right now, I’m developing software to track my coaching clients and sessions.
-It’s currently free for all coaches at [www.findacoach.eu](http://www.findacoach.eu).
+Since I am a curious mind, I stay in touch with the latest trends, focusing on self-development, AI, and programming.

+If you are interested in my software development, you can find examples of my work on [GitHub](https://github.com/valasek/).
+I am currently working on:
+- Software for recording clients and coaching sessions.
+Currently available for free – www.findacoach.eu.
+- Software for managing kitchen inventory and recipes, which is used by a hospice in the Czech Republic – [kicoma.stanislavvalasek.com](https://kicoma.stanislavvalasek.com)

 > I’m here to help you grow, overcome challenges, and reach your goals.
 Let’s explore your potential together!